-The image used in this fake tweet comes from a real controversy in which the Instagram account of KFC Trinidad & Tobago shared the graphic in honor of Emancipation Day, which commemorates the end of slavery in the British colonies.
+The image used in this fake tweet, which purported to have come from KFC's main corporate account, originated with a real controversy in which the Instagram account of KFC Trinidad & Tobago shared the graphic in honor of Emancipation Day, which commemorates the end of slavery in the British colonies.

-KFC did not post the viral Black History Month tweet.
+However, KFC's corporate Twitter account did not post the tweet.

 In early February 2021, a purported tweet from KFC began spreading on social media.
 Featuring an image of fried chicken casting a shadow in the shape of a black power fist, the tweet allegedly read "I hear you, I see you and I stand with you #BlackHistoryMonth."

 This is a manipulated image showing something that KFC never tweeted.